-Certification in Network+ shows prospective employers that you have the ability and knowledge to oversee important and proprietary networks.
-Network+ certification is a credential that is recognized and preferred worldwide, and it will provide you with access to career opportunities that you won't have without it.
-Certification demonstrates dedication, industry-recognized proof of achievement, and provides added opportunities for career advancement.
+Passing the CompTIA Network+ exam and earning a certification shows prospective employers that you have the ability and knowledge to oversee important and proprietary networks in light of current best practices.
+Network+ is a vendor-neutral networking certification that is recognized and preferred worldwide, and it will provide you with access to career opportunities that you won't have without it.
+This certification demonstrates industry-recognized proof of achievement and provides added opportunities for career advancement.

 How Long Does It Take to Get a Network Plus Certification?

-CompTIA is well-known and globally recognized in 120 countries.
+A CompTIA certification is well-known and globally recognized in 120 countries.
 When you have a Network+ certification from CompTIA, your credentials will be among the most sought-after all around the world.
-It's a certification that greatly enhances the career opportunities for anyone who holds it.
+It's a certification that greatly enhances career opportunities for anyone who holds it.
 That's why it's important that you thoroughly prepare for the certification exam.
-Studying hard and taking a Network+ training course will ensure that you have the knowledge and know the concepts needed to pass the exam with flying colors.
-How long it takes to be prepared varies depending on each individual.
+Studying hard and taking a Network+ training course will ensure that you have the knowledge of the concepts needed to pass the exam with flying colors.
+How long exam prep takes varies depending on each individual.
 Some of the factors that affect the timing are:

 - how long you have been working with networks